Will a Third DWI Send Me to Prison in Dallas?

 It's important to understand that while the terms jail and prison are often used interchangeably, they are NOT the same.
 The difference matters:

-• Prison: State facility; used for felony sentences
+• Prison: State or privately-run facility, used for felony sentences

-• Probation: Supervision that may include jail but avoids prison
+• Probation: Community supervision that may include jail time but avoids prison

 Many third DWI cases involve jail time without prison, especially when probation is granted.